Div-e Sepid: Alternative views

-It is written in the Journal of the Royal Central Asian Society that the struggle between Rostam and the white demon represents a struggle between Iranians and invaders from the north, from the Caspian provinces.
+According to the Journal of the Royal Central Asian Society, the struggle between Rostam and the white demon represents a struggle between Iranians and invaders from the north, from the Caspian provinces.

 The Div-e Sepid is believed by Joseph J. Reed to have been a northern prince.
-Warner believes that he is a personification of the Mazandaranians, who were believed to have skin of an unhealthily pale colour caused by the climate of their homeland Some scholars hold the opinion that these divs of Mazandaran are merely wild people of the forest.
-Others are of the opinion that they are a group of enemy kings of ancient Mazandaran (which might have been different from its modern location) and Tabaristan.
+Warner believes that he is a personification of the Mazandaranians, who were believed to have skin of an unhealthily pale colour caused by the climate of their homeland.
+Some scholars opine that these divs of Mazandaran are merely wild people of the forest.
+Others hold that they are a group of enemy kings of ancient Mazandaran (which might have been different from its modern location) and Tabaristan.
 Alexander Krappe theorized that Ahriman himself was believed to have white skin.
 P. Molesworth Sykes believes that the name "White Div" represents a white nation.

-According to one source Zal spoke of the horrid race of white-skinned people.
-This however contradicts with the fact that Zal was an albino himself.
+According to one source, Zal spoke of the horrid race of white-skinned people.
+This however contradicts the fact that Zal was an albino himself.
 Zal means albino in Persian language.

 According to the Georgian Chronicles, the one who blinded K'ekapos (Kay Kavus) was the chief of the Laks.

 In the Kush Nama written by the poet Iranshah, the White Div is given the name of Eridu (اریدو or ارندو) and is said to have been a descendant of Ham, son of Noah.
 He is described as having "a body like a camel and a white hide, his strength inspired fear and hope.
 The Nubians spoke much about him, they call him the White Demon.
 The men of that land had never seen anyone with such strength in times of battle and trials of honor.
 His upper body was like the branches of trees, his neck and shoulders like a savage elephant."